-It’s one of the most enjoyable things about being a consultant.
+It’s one of the most enjoyable things about being a SQL Server consultant.

 I’m not talking about my suspect dance moves here.
 I’m actually talking about a very powerful problem solving technique.